With Biden's backing, Dems revive bill to overhaul policing - WTMJ

 Associated Press

-WASHINGTON (AP) — Cheered on by President Joe Biden, House Democrats are hustling to pass the most ambitious effort in decades to overhaul policing nationwide, confident they can avoid clashing with moderates in their own party who are wary of reigniting a debate they say hurt them during last fall’s election.
+WASHINGTON (AP) — Cheered on by President Joe Biden, House Democrats hustled Wednesday to pass the most ambitious effort in decades to overhaul policing nationwide, able to avoid clashing with moderates in their own party who are wary of reigniting a debate they say hurt them during last fall’s election.

-The George Floyd Justice in Policing Act was set for a House vote late Wednesday.
+The George Floyd Justice in Policing Act was approved 220-212 late Wednesday.

 But the debate over legislation has turned into a political liability for Democrats as Republicans seized on calls by some activists and progressives to “defund the police” to argue that Democrats were intent on slashing police force budgets.
 This bill doesn’t do that.